Gladys Bentley: Personal life and death

 In 1930, Bentley lived with a woman named Beatrice Robert.
 In 1931, Bentley had a civil ceremony in New Jersey, in a public union with a white woman whose identity is unknown.
-When Bentley relocated to Los Angeles, she allegedly married J. T. Gibson, who died in 1952, the same year in which she married Charles Roberts, a cook in Los Angeles; they were married in Santa Barbara, California, went on a honeymoon in Mexico.
+When Bentley relocated to Los Angeles, she reportedly married J. T. Gibson, who died in 1952, the same year in which she married Charles Roberts, a cook in Los Angeles; they were married in Santa Barbara, California, went on a honeymoon in Mexico.
 Gibson denied ever marrying her.

 Bentley died of pneumonia unexpectedly at her home in Los Angeles on January 18, 1960, aged 52.
 It was initially believed to be the "Asian flu" but later turned into "pneumonia".
 At the time of her death, she had been more involved in the church and had just been ordained as a minister despite never getting her official paperwork.
 She is buried beside her mother at Lincoln Memorial Park in Carson, California.

 Legacy

 Aside from her musical talent and success, Bentley is a significant and inspiring figure for some in the LGBT community and African Americans, and she was a prominent figure during the Harlem Renaissance.
-She was revolutionary in her masculinity: "Differing from the traditional male impersonator, or drag king, in the popular theater, Gladys Bentley did not try to 'pass' as a man, nor did she playfully try to deceive her audience into believing she was biologically male.
+She was revolutionary in her masculinity: "Differing from the traditional male impersonator, or drag king, in the popular theater, Bentley did not try to 'pass' as a man, nor did she playfully try to deceive her audience into believing she was biologically male.
 Instead, she exerted a 'black female masculinity' that troubled the distinctions between black and white and masculine and feminine".

 Fictional characters based on Bentley appeared in Carl Van Vechten's novel Parties, Clement Woods' novel Deep River, and Blair Niles' novel Strange Brother.

-In 2016, musician Shirlette Ammons released an album entitled Twilight for Gladys Bentley, that paid tribute to Bentley's legacy and "reimagined" Bentley in relationship to hip hop culture.
+In 2016, musician Shirlette Ammons released an album entitled Twilight for Gladys Bentley, which paid tribute to Bentley's legacy and "reimagined" Bentley in relationship to hip hop culture.

-In 2019, The New York Times newspaper began a series called "Overlooked No More," in which the editorial staff aims to correct a perceived bias in reporting by republishing obituaries for historical minorities and women.
+In 2019, The New York Times newspaper began a series called "Overlooked No More," in which the editorial staff aims to correct a perceived bias in reporting by republishing obituaries of historical minorities and women.
 Bentley was one of the featured obituaries in Overlooked No More.